Jordan: Art and museums

-Many institutions in Jordan aim to increase cultural awareness of Jordanian Art and to represent Jordan's artistic movements in fields such as paintings, sculpture, graffiti and photography.
-The art scene has been developing in the past few years and Jordan has been a haven for artists from surrounding countries.
+Many institutions aim to increase cultural awareness of Jordanian art and to represent artistic movements in fields such as paintings, sculpture, graffiti and photography.
+The art scene has been developing in the past few years, and Jordan has been a haven for artists from surrounding countries.
 In January 2016, for the first time ever, a Jordanian film called Theeb was nominated for the Academy Awards for Best Foreign Language Film.

-The largest museum in Jordan is The Jordan Museum.
+The largest museum is The Jordan Museum.
 It contains much of the valuable archaeological findings in the country, including some of the Dead Sea Scrolls, the Neolithic limestone statues of 'Ain Ghazal and a copy of the Mesha Stele.
-Most museums in Jordan are located in Amman including The Children's Museum Jordan, The Martyr's Memorial and Museum and the Royal Automobile Museum.
+Most museums are located in Amman including The Children's Museum Jordan, The Martyr's Memorial and Museum and the Royal Automobile Museum.
 Museums outside Amman include the Aqaba Archaeological Museum.
 The Jordan National Gallery of Fine Arts is a major contemporary art museum located in Amman.

-Music in Jordan is now developing with a lot of new bands and artists, who are now popular in the Middle East.
+Music in Jordan is developing a lot of new bands and artists who are popular in the Middle East.
 Artists such as Omar Al-Abdallat, Toni Qattan, Diana Karazon and Hani Mitwasi have increased the popularity of Jordanian music.
 The Jerash Festival is an annual music event that features popular Arab singers.
 Pianist and composer Zade Dirani has gained wide international popularity.
-There is also an increasing growth of alternative Arabic rock bands, who are dominating the scene in the Arab World, including: El Morabba3, Autostrad, JadaL, Akher Zapheer and Aziz Maraka.
+There is also an increasing growth of alternative Arabic rock bands, who are dominating the scene in the Arab world, including: El Morabba3, Autostrad, JadaL, Akher Zapheer and Aziz Maraka.

 Jordan unveiled its first underwater military museum off the coast of Aqaba.
 Several military vehicles, including tanks, troop carriers and a helicopter are in the museum.